ome/openmicroscopy/components/tests/ui/README.md

 If you want to run the tests on googlechrome, you need to install the chrome driver.
 See https://code.google.com/p/chromedriver/downloads/list

-If you are running the tests on Mac OS X, you can install install with the following command
+If you are running the tests on Mac OS X, you can install with the following command

 brew install chromedriver